Roppongi Hills Mori Tower

 Roppongi Hills Mori Tower (六本木ヒルズ森タワー, Roppongi Hiruzu Mori Tawā) is a 54-story mixed-use skyscraper in Roppongi, Minato, Tokyo, Japan.
 Completed in 2003 and named after builder Minoru Mori, it is the centerpiece of the Roppongi Hills urban development.
-It is the sixth-tallest building in Tokyo at 238 m.
+It is the twelfth-tallest building in Tokyo at 238 m.
 The tower has a floor space area of 379,408 square meters (4,083,910 sq ft), making it one of the largest buildings in the world by this measure.

 The Mori Tower building is primarily used for office space, but it also includes retail stores, restaurants and other attractions.
-The Mori Art Museum is located on the 53rd floor and visitors can view the city from observation decks on the 52nd and 54th floors.
+The Mori Art Museum is located on the 53rd floor.
+Visitors can view the city from observation decks on the 52nd and 54th floors.
 The headquarters of Mori Building Company are located in this building.

 Facilities

 Mori Tower is a mixed-use facility that is used for retail and office space.
 The tower's first six floors house retail stores and restaurants.